-Similarly a new book by Vlatka Hlupic, professor of business and management at Westminster Business School, uses real life case studies to show how ‘humane business’ is the way forward, not just a nice to have.
+Vlatka Hlupic, professor of business and management at Westminster Business School, in her book ‘Humane Capital’ uses real life case studies to show how ‘humane business’ is the way forward, not just a nice to have.
 In an interview with HRMagazine, Hlupic says “work should be enlivening, enriching, sustaining; a place where we can thrive and combine work and life together,” and she has found evidence that backs up the idea that a humane management style increases business performance.

-She does highlight however, that there is still a way to go to convince some who are tied to an old fashioned idea and perception that humane leadership does not align with profits and business success….’’generations of managers have grown up with a belief that it is always a trade-off: that being ruthless or dictatorial is the ‘real’ way to boost profits.’’
+She acknowledges that there is still a way to go to convince some, who are tied to an old fashioned perception that humane leadership does not align with profits and business success….’’generations of managers have grown up with a belief that it is always a trade-off: that being ruthless or dictatorial is the ‘real’ way to boost profits.’’

 Conforming bossy hierarchy and status takes managers away from being human, normal and natural – being humane.

 Our work and research shows that everyone can be a great manager of people if they are themselves.
 When, as managers, we are our real selves rather than our ‘work’ selves, we become relatable to and inspiring.
 Our natural human reaction is then to see the good in others and recognise opportunities for people.
 We try to help, we care, and we naturally boost people.
 Think about the time you spend outside of work.
 When you are with the people you care about and choose to spend time with, you instinctively coach, care, support and challenge, and you do it naturally not formally.
 You also tend to react in a way that doesn’t have a negative impact on others, you protect them and your environment so that they are happy and can grow.